 If you’re planning a trip to Portugal, Porto gay travel is a must!
 Porto is such a beautiful city that charms travelers with gorgeous views, peaceful energy, and lively nightlife.

-Visiting Porto was such a different experience compared to Lisbon, in terms of both the overall vibe of the city as well as the gay nightlife.
-It felt a bit calmer, and while there are still tons of summertime tourists flooding the city’s center, Porto can still offer an authentic Portugal travel experience.
+Visiting Porto was such a different experience compared to Lisbon, both in terms of the city’s overall vibe and local gay nightlife.
+Porto felt calmer, and while summertime tourists still flood the city’s center, I felt a more authentic Portugal experience here.

 Below, I’ll share some of my top hotel recommendations, most of which are directly in the gay district.

 Porto has a small yet dense city center, which is where most travelers prefer to stay.
 Everything you’ll want to see is within reasonable walking distance, making both hotels and apartment rentals in the historic center convenient options.

 I stayed in the Pousada do Porto Historic Hotel in Porto and absolutely loved it.
 The hotel’s interiors are newly renovated, while the original façade of the building was restored.